Operation Mekong poster

 The inciting incident occurs at 15 minutes when Two Chinese cargo ships are hijacked and 13 crew members are brutally murdered, their bodies found with 900,000 methamphetamine tablets, framing them as drug smugglers..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Gao Gang and his team cross into the Golden Triangle, officially beginning the joint multinational anti-drug operation to find the real killers., moving from reaction to action.
+This indicates the protagonist's commitment to Gao Gang and his team cross into the Golden Triangle, officially beginning the joint multinational anti-drug operation to find the real killers., moving from reaction to action.

 The Collapse moment at 94 minutes (76% through) represents the emotional nadir.
 Here, Fang Xinwu is exposed and captured by the cartel.
 A team member is killed in a devastating ambush.
 The operation appears to have failed and the mission is on the brink of collapse., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.